Laughton en le Morthen

-Laughton en le Morthen /ˈlɔːtən ɒn lə ˈmɔːrðən/ is a village and civil parish in the Metropolitan Borough of Rotherham lying to the south of Rotherham, South Yorkshire, England, and its main attraction is the All Saints Church with its tower and spire of 185 feet.
+Laughton en le Morthen /ˈlɔːtən ɒn lə ˈmɔːrðən/ is a village and civil parish in the Metropolitan Borough of Rotherham lying to the south of Rotherham, South Yorkshire, England, and its main attraction is All Saints’ Church with its tower and spire of 185 feet.
 The village had a population of 1,241 at the 2011 Census.
-The parish also includes the hamlets of Carr, Slade Hooton and Brookhouse.
+The parish also includes the hamlets of Carr, Slade Hooton and Brookhouse, South Yorkshire.

 History

+The name Laughton derives from the Old English lēactūn meaning 'leek farm'.

 In the mid 11th century, Edwin, Earl of Mercia is believed to have built a Saxon hall in the village.
 But following the Norman conquest of England after 1066, the village and its lands were given by William the Conqueror to Roger de Busli (c.
 1038 – c.
 1099), a Norman baron who had been a loyal supporter of William's claim to the English throne.
 Busli was also given feudal manors in Nottinghamshire, Derbyshire and the Strafforth wapentake of Yorkshire.

 To enforce his rule, Laughton castle was among a number that Busli had built in the late 11th century.
 The motte and bailey with a 9 m high mound with a 50 m by 20 m inner bailey was surrounded by large earthworks and an outer ditch.
 An outer bailey, which is now the churchyard of the 14th century All Saints parish church, also had substantial earth ramparts and a dry ditch.
 It's believed that Busli built his castle on the site of the Saxon hall by Mercian Earl, Edwin.

 By the time of the Domesday survey in 1085, Busli's extensive feudal landholdings, which Laughton-en-le-Morthen was part of, was known as the "Honour of Blythe" because it included 86 manors in Nottinghamshire, 46 in Yorkshire, and others in Derbyshire, Lincolnshire and Leicestershire, as well as one in Devon.
 He also controlled castles at Tickhill, Kimberworth, and Mexborough.

+On 1 April 1923 the civil parish was abolished and merged with Thurcroft, on 1 April 1994 the parish was recreated.